This question can also be put as: Why vaccine takes such a great deal of time to develop?

 Phase I of human trial:

-- Dosages are given to small groups, may be, with less than 100 volunteers that are healthy and adult.
+- Dosages are given to small groups, may be, of less than 100 volunteers that are healthy and are adult.

-- In this, further studies are done about the immune responses, dosage and safety of the volunteer hence also known as by ‘Safety trial’.
+- In this, further studies are done about the immune responses, dosage and safety of the vaccine by observing the volunteer hence this phase is also known as by ‘Safety trial‘.

 - Sometimes, volunteers are exposed to weakened pathogen and supervised carefully within controlled conditions.